 Counseling & Support

-Compassion and caring at the Kirk include the Caregiving Team, Stephen Ministry, and Pastoral care at
+Compassion and caring include the Caregiving Team Ministry Team, Stephen Ministers, and pastoral care at

 Kirk of Kildaire, Presbyterian in Cary, NC